olavvatne/Foodie/README.md

 for example requires that the user has at least added one ingredient and at least one recipe step before submitting the form.

+The reason for front end validation of forms  is to offer instant feedback to the user about potential form errors.
+The user will probably have a better experience when errors are prevented before pressing the submit button.
+And a message that provide tailored instructions on how to correct an error, will positively affect the user experience.